 They said he was a poet; what kind of poet was this, dwarfing his men even the one I thought must be Oisin, his son, who had long blonde hair flowing into the mane of his steed.
 Beautiful man, but a boy compared to this animal man.
 I was frightened out of my skin.
 I am still frightened out of my skin.

 Later I saw them almost human to the eye but only in the sense that they were down from their horses.
 They still looked animal in their difference to ordinary men, even kings of men.
 They were shining like the Gods I had only seen in my imagination.
 My father’s kingdom looked small and senseless.
 I wondered how my beauty fared.
 What beauties had they seen before.
 Did I compare?
 Did any of them see?
 I looked for that and yes, there was one.
-The one I had seen before and when I turned away I could feel his stare land on my back.
+The one I had seen before and when I turned away I could feel his stare land like fire on my back.

 How was I to know when the great Fionn Mac Cumhaill would come for me that he would bring so many young men, each and every one of them, a better match for me than him.
 I was horrified at his age.
 I mean how could it be that I would be expected to lie with him.
 How could my father not have told me that I was to marry a man old and savage as the mountains.
 How could my father not remember that I never did a thing I didn’t want to do.
 How did he not think that I would find a way to get what I wanted on that night when there were so many heroes to choose from.